carls0n/wallpaper/README.md

 # XFCE Wallpaper Changer
-Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID.<br>
+Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID.<br><br>
-Requires that shuf be installed.

 # Usage
 * ./wallpaper.sh &<br>